A nearly Blackwell-optimal policy gradient method: Experimental results

-In sampling-based approximation settings, we did not perform experiments with the approximate Hessian and \emph{non}-sampling-enabler bias Fisher $\mat{F}_{b, a}$.
-Thus, we ended up with two approximation schemes, namely the identity~$\mat{I}$ and the sampling-enabler bias Fisher $\tilde{\mat{F}}_{b, a}(\vecb{\theta})$.
-Here, approximation refers to estimating the gradient and Fisher of bias by their sample-means, as in \algref{alg:gradfisher_sampling}.
+In sampling-based approximation settings, there are two schemes approximating Schemes~\ref{item:identity} and~\ref{item:natgrad_sampling}.
+Here, approximation refers to estimating the gradient and Fisher of the bias by their sample means, as described in \algref{alg:gradfisher_sampling}.
+We did not perform approximation experiments corresponding to Schemes~\ref{item:hessian} and~\ref{item:natgrad} because the Hessian $\nabla^2 v_b$ (which is a straightforward differentiation of \eqref{equ:gradbias_naive}) and the bias Fisher $\fbamat$ \eqref{equ:fisher_b} do not enable sampling-based approximation.

-The convergence tolerance for bias optimization is set to $\epsilon \gets 10^{-8}$ for exact and approximation settings.
-Additionally for both settings, the gain gradient in \eqref{equ:grad_bias} is computed exactly, and the policy-specific mixing time $\tmix^\pi$ is used.
-This is to suppress the number of approximation layers in order to isolate the cause of improvement to solely the bias Fisher.
-Other parameters take their default values (as specified in \appref{app:algoparam}, including the policy evaluation that is carried out exactly).
-We remark that a naive estimator for the bias state-action value $q_b^\pi(s, a)$ in \eqref{equ:bias_q} would be a total sum of rewards earned since the action~$a$ is executed at state~$s$, substracted by the last reward (which approximates the gain) times the number of timesteps taken until the end of an experiment-episode.
+\figref{fig:biasoptcmp} shows the experiment results of bias-only optimization. \textbf{In exact settings}, the natural gradients (both Schemes~\ref{item:natgrad} and~\ref{item:natgrad_sampling}) mostly yield higher bias than the standard gradients (Scheme~\ref{item:identity}), as anticipated in \secref{sec:natgrad}.
+Interestingly, as a preconditioning matrix, the proposed Fisher often outperforms the modified Hessian (Scheme~\ref{item:hessian}), otherwise it is slightly worse.
+More importantly, the sampling-enabler Fisher (computed exactly) maintains this benefit.

-Before comparing the four above-mentioned schemes, we present comparisons on seven different bias Fisher candidates in terms of exact bias-only optimization.
-It is aimed to track the empirical effects of the series of approximation (not including sampling-based approximation) that lead to the sampling-enabler bias Fisher in \eqref{equ:fisher_b_sampling}.
-As can be seen in \figref{fig:biasfishercmp}, the use of $\sum_{t=0}^\infty |p_\pi^t(s|s_0) - p_\pi^\star(s)|$ (in lieu of $| d_\pi(s|s_0) |$ in \eqref{equ:fisher_b}) does not degrade the advantage of the Fisher.
+In exact settings, we also carried out comparisons on seven different bias Fisher candidates for bias-only optimization.
+This is to track the empirical effects of the series of approximation (not including sampling-based approximation) that lead to the sampling-enabler bias Fisher in \eqref{equ:fisher_b_sampling}.
+As can be seen in \figref{fig:biasfishercmp}, the use of $\sum_{t=0}^\infty |p_\pi^t(s|s_0) - p_\pi^\star(s)|$, in lieu of $| h_\pi(s|s_0) |$ in \eqref{equ:fisher_b}, does not significantly degrade the advantage of the Fisher.
 Then, dropping some terms in \eqref{equ:fisher_b} causes acceptable degradation as anticipated.
-It is interesting that increasing $\tabshat$ (adding some finite numbers of terms) does not always result in better optimization performance (as in Env-A2 and A3).
-We observe that $\tabshat = 2$ gives us the best compromise across at least, six tested environments.
+It is interesting that increasing $\tabsminhat$ (\ie dropping fewer terms in \eqref{equ:fisher_b}) does not always result in better optimization performance as in Env-A2 and A3.
+We observe that $\tabsminhat = 2$ gives us the best compromise across at least, six benchmarking environments (\secref{sec:env_nbpwg}).